thoughtspot/thoughtspot.github.io/_end-user/pinboards/answer-explorer.md

 ## Filters
 Use the **Filters** search bar to filter your data.
 Specify the column values you wish to see, such as *Age group=65+*, and press **Enter** or click **Add**.

-You can also use the filtering suggestions Answer Explorer provides, if you do not know which filters to use.
+You can also use the filtering suggestions Answer Explorer provides, if you do not know which filters you want to use.
 You can click **Show more** to see even more suggestions.
 If you click on a suggested filter, Answer Explorer adds that filter to your visualization.

 After you add a filter or make any other change to your Answer, you may want to go back to an earlier version of your Answer.
 You can click the Back icon ![]({{ site.baseurl }}/images/icon-arrow-left-20px.png){: .inline} to go back one step, or the Reset icon ![]({{ site.baseurl }}/images/icon-reset-20px.png){: .inline} to go back to the original answer.